Semantic Communication and Control Co-Design for Multi-Objective Distinct Dynamics: Conclusion

 \section{Conclusion}

-This letter introduces a novel Logical Koopman AE framework designed to manage multi-objective distinct control systems, departing from the previous work that focused on controlling multi-objective identical control systems.
-The framework integrates two key models: the DSK model, which captures the reference system's semantic structure and linearizes state evolution in the latent space, and the LSK model, which encodes control rules for systems with different control rules and dynamics.
-Results show that the framework reduces communication overhead for controlling multi-objective distinct dynamics and improves state prediction accuracy without compromising control performance.
+In this work, we proposed a novel semantic logical Koopman \gls{ae} designed to control multi-objective distinct systems under limited communication and computational resources.
+We employed two key models: the \gls{dsk} model to capture the shared semantic structure in a linear form within the latent space, and the \gls{lsk} model to encode system-specific control rules within the latent space.
+Simulation results validate that the proposed approach's ability to scale across multi-objective distinct systems without compromising control performance.